NewChromantics/PopMovieTexture_Release/Readme.md

 The simple way
 ---------------------------------------------
 + Create a new game object in the scene and attach a `PopMovie/PopMovieSimple.cs` component
-+ Create a render target texture (A normal texture2D can be used, but you must set it to be writable!) and set it on the `Target Texture` field
++ Create a `RenderTexture` texture to draw the movie to, or select a normal `texture2D` texture and set it on the `Target Texture` field
+	+ If using a `Texture2D` you must set this to be `writable` in the advanced settings.
+	+ If using a `RenderTexture` you must set the Depth Buffer setting to `No Depth Buffer`.
 + Set the `Filename` field to...
 	+ To your filename and the c# code will try and resolve it to a fully qualified path, look for it in streaming assets, or your persistent path `Yourfile.mp4`
 	+ Specifically to a special folder; `streamingassets:YourFile.mp4` or `persistentdata:YourFile.mp4`